 View Post

 In Female Pelvic Pain by Emily Tran

-feature image By PHRC Admin Team Menstruation.
+By PHRC Admin Team Menstruation.
 The word alone can bring a lot of emotions – confusion, embarrassment, relief, or sometimes just plain annoyance.
 Despite the fact that it’s a natural part of life for many people, there’s still so much we aren’t taught about our periods and menstrual cycles.
-Here are ten things I wish I was taught …
+Here are ten things I wish I was taught about my …

+View Post